itsmeannrie/Final_Project_ACP/README.md

 **Xpense Tracker** is a Python-based financial management system designed to help users effectively track their expenses, set monthly budgets, and monitor spending patterns.
 It integrates user-friendly features like categorizing expenses, generating reports, and alerting users when their spending exceeds budget limits.
 With a focus on financial literacy and empowerment, this project supports individuals in making informed decisions about their finances.

  Xpense Tracker helps users stay informed, disciplined, and financially literate.
-The system aligns with the United Nations Sustainable Development Goals (SDGs) by promoting responsible consumption and production practices.
+The system aligns with the United Nations Sustainable Development Goal 12 by encouraging mindful financial habits through responsible tracking and budgeting.

 ---
 ## 🗂 **Table of Contents**